- Open Tiling Services Pty Ltd

 In addition to directing the company to pay outstanding wages and superannuation entitlements, Open Tiling Services was penalised $69,300 and Mr Kim $13,860 for their contraventions of the Fair Work Act 2009 (Cth).

-Among the alleged contraventions, the ABCC claims Open Tiling contravened the National Employment Standards in the Fair Work Act 2009, and the terms of Open Tiling’s own enterprise agreements resulting in the employee, a Korean national, being significantly underpaid.
+In commencing legal action, the ABCC alleged the company contravened the National Employment Standards in the Fair Work Act 2009, and the terms of Open Tiling’s own enterprise agreements resulting in the employee, a Korean national, being significantly underpaid.

-- In May 2019, Open Tiling terminated the employee without giving the minimum period of notice and failed to pay the employee his accrued annual leave on termination.
+The Court also found Open Tiling terminated the employee without giving the minimum period of notice and failed to pay him his accrued annual leave on termination.